la2050/archive/_organizations/jobs-to-move-america.md

       https://challenge.la2050.org/entry/electrify-la-the-campaign-for-clean-buses-and-good-jobs
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Jobs to Move America (JMA) is a national organization- headquartered in LA-dedicated to re-invigorating our manufacturing economy through good jobs & opportunities for all
 title: Jobs to Move America
-uri: /organizations/jobs-to-move-america/
 extrapolated_project_ids:
   - '6102109'
 project_titles_from_extrapolated_project_ids:
-  - 'Electrify LA:  the Campaign for Clean Buses and Good Jobs'
-project_titles:
-  - 'Electrify LA:  the Campaign for Clean Buses and Good Jobs'
-project_titles_from_project_ids:
   - 'Electrify LA:  the Campaign for Clean Buses and Good Jobs'
 original_project_titles:
   - 'Electrify LA:  the Campaign for Clean Buses and Good Jobs'